A cheat-sheet for Haskell & PureScript typeclasses

 Monoid

-Extension of a Semigroup with an identity element i
+Extension of a Semigroup with an identity element i, such that s

 Semigroupoid